ibm-cloud-docs/assistant/access-control.md

 The {{site.data.keyword.conversationshort}} user interface and API comply with the access roles that are defined for a service instance.
 When someone logs in to the user interface, it adjusts to show only what the current user can access, and it disables functions that the user does not have permissions to do.
 (For example, a person who is assigned to the Reader role for a dialog skill cannot create or edit entities, intents, or dialog nodes in the skill because the **Create {resource}** and **Edit** functions are disabled.)
 Similarly, the API allows access only to resources and methods that are permitted for the role that is associated with the specified API key.

+If you cannot access the API Details page for a skill or assistant, you might not have the access that is required to use the instance-level API credentials.
+You can use a personal API key instead.
+For more imformation, see [Getting API information](/docs/assistant?topic=assistant-assistant-settings#assistant-settings-api-details).
+{: note}

 The following table shows the UI and API actions that can be performed by different resource-level service roles.

 | Action | Reader | Writer | Manager |